 - Allow only those that have logged into your website to submit your contest entry form

 Lastly, if you want to make sure people can only enter once, be sure to require unique answers for one or more of the following field types:

 To do this, click on the form field you want unique answers for, scroll down to the Advanced Options section, and click on the Require unique answer checkbox.

 Now, only those with different answers to the form fields you’ve configured will be able to submit an entry to your contest more than once.

+Pick the form you want to insert into your page.
 Then, publish your post or page so your form will appear on your website.

 And there you have it!
 You now know how to create a contest entry form in WordPress.

-Looking for tools that are dedicated to building online contests and giveaways?
+Looking for tools that are dedicated to building online contests and simple giveaways?
 Check out our post about creating free giveaways to learn more.

 So, what are you waiting for?
 Get started with the most powerful WordPress forms plugin today.